markp175/configure-nvim/README.md

 Requirements:
 - Install additional tools not included in Ubuntu: sudo apt-get install ripgrep fd-find
 - Check that the following list of tools are installed: git make unzip gcc xclip
-- Clipboard tool (xclip/xsel/win32yank or other depending on the platform)
-- A [Nerd Font](https://www.nerdfonts.com/): optional, provides various icons
+- A [Nerd Font](https://www.nerdfonts.com/), provides various icons
 - Language Setup:
   - If you want to write Typescript, you need `npm`
   - If you want to write Golang, you will need `go`